CPJPRINCE/opex_manifest_generator/README.md

 mods:recordIdentifier
 ```

-In both cases, the header has to match both namespace and tag.
+In both cases, the header has to match both the namespace and tag.
 This is also case sensitive.

 While using the flat method is easier, be aware that if there's non-unique tags, such as `mods:note`, the flat method will only import to the first match, which might not be it's intended destination.

 When using the 'exactly' and you have non-unique tags, again such as `mods:note`, you will need add an index in square brackets `[0]` to indicate which tag to assign the data to, like: `mods:note[1] mods:notes[2] ...` The number of field will simply be the order they appear in the XML.

 This is all probably easier done, than said :\).
-For convenience I've also included templates for DC, MODS, GDPR and EAD, with their explicit names in the headers [here](opex_manifest_generator/samples/spreads).
+For convenience I've also included full templates for DC, MODS, GDPR and EAD, with their explicit names in the headers [here](opex_manifest_generator/samples/spreads).

-Once the above is setup, and all the data added; to create the OPEX's simply add `-m` with the chosen method of import `flat|exact`, so:
+Once you have added in your headers and the necessary data to create the OPEX's simply add `-m` with the chosen method of import `flat|exact`, so:
 `opex_generate -i "{/path/to/your/spreadsheet.xlsx}" "{/path/to/root/directory}" -m flat` or
 `opex_generate -i "{/path/to/your/spreadsheet.xlsx}" "{/path/to/root/directory}" -m exact`

+*To note, using `-m` will default to an `exact` match.

-To note: when you add an XML Metadata column to the XL spreadsheet, it will always add this to the OPEX - even if the cell is left blank...
-This may be configurable in the future, but for now please be aware of it.
+Be aware that when you add an XML Metadata column to the spreadsheet, it will always add the metadata template to the OPEX - even if all the cells are left blank.
+As this is a useful function (adding blank templates to your import), I will leave this for now, but may adjust this in the future.

 ### XML Metadata Templates - Custom Templates

 Any custom template can be added to the metadata folder and it will work 'out of the box', as long as they are functioning within Preservica.

-All that is necessary to do, is add the XML Template document and then add it to the 'metadata' folder within the site-package files within the program.
-Then in the spreadsheet you simply need to add neccesary column headers - you can utilise either flat or exact methods as described above.
-You can then save this as a template for reuse.
+All that is necessary to do, is add the XML Template document and then add it to the 'metadata' folder within the site-package files within the program. the location of this will depend on the install path utilising by Python.

-*In the future I will likely allow the destination of this directory to be set by an option or adjustable in one way or aanother, for use without having to go into the Site-Packages.*
+*In the future I will likely allow the destination of this directory to be set by an option or adjustable, for ease of use.*

+Then in the spreadsheet you simply need to add matching column headers - you can utilise either flat or exact methods as described above.

 ### Custom Spreadsheets - Quick Note

 You technically don't have to utilise the AutoClass tool at all.
+Any old spreadsheet will do!

-The only requirement for the input override, is the presence of the `FullName` column.
-With an accurate path to the file you're acting on.
+The only requirement to use the input override, is the presence of the `FullName` column.
+With an accurate list of paths.

 ![FullName Column](assets/FullName%20Column.png)

-Other columns can be added as needed.
+Other columns can be added or removed as needed.

 #### Additional Information